cfhamlet/os-scrapy-record/README.md

 pip install os-scrapy-record
 ```

-You can run example spider directly in the project root path.
+You can run example spider directly in the project root path

 ```
 scrapy crawl example